 Rosa Nissim: Founder & Project Co-ordinator

-Rosa has spent more than 15 years working and operating in the charitable sphere on both a paid and voluntary basis, as well as partaking in numerous youth leadership schemes in England and abroad.
+Rosa has spent over 25 years working and operating in the charitable sphere on both a paid and voluntary basis, as well as partaking in numerous youth leadership schemes in England and abroad.
 After completing a BA in Literature (Birmingham University, 2004) and a BSc in Mathematics (King’s College London, 2007), she went to the north of Malawi to teach Mathematics at a secondary school in Nkhata Bay and worked in various educational arenas throughout the year.
-In 2008 she spent 2 months in Ruarwe before returning to the UK and in 2009 Phunzira was founded.
-She now works full-time in Malawi co-ordinating Phunzira’s projects on the ground.
+In 2008 she spent two months in Ruarwe before returning to the UK and in 2009 she founded Phunzira.
+She now works part-time in Malawi co-ordinating Phunzira’s projects on the ground.

 Philippa Mander: Co-founder & Health Co-ordinator